Yes, you read that correctly.

 "You only get, if you're healthy, 33 times to help the team and you've got to take them pretty damn serious," he said.

-He was extremely animated in the first inning of Saturday’s game.
+He was extremely animated in the first inning of Saturday's game.
 Lackey felt like he made some decent pitches and was able to initiate a few ground balls, but a couple of them were perfectly placed or mishandled defensively.
-He surrendered three runs in the first, but only two were earned as Sox shortstop Marco Scutaro committed a throwing error on the first play of the game, allowing Tampa leadoff hitter Johnny Damon to reach base and he later scored the Rays’ first run.
+He surrendered three runs in the first, but only two were earned as Sox shortstop Marco Scutaro committed a throwing error on the first play of the Rays' first, allowing Johnny Damon to reach base.
+He later scored the Rays' first run.

-Lackey did get some help defensively, as second baseman Dustin Pedroia and Scutaro turned a pair of double plays, including with the bases loaded with one out in the second inning to stifle Tampa’s offense.
+Lackey did get some help defensively, as second baseman Dustin Pedroia and Scutaro turned two double plays, including with the bases loaded and one out in the second inning.